Frequently Asked Questions

 Where's my order?
 When will it ship?

-December 2021 update: Once you place an order, you will be put in our production queue to wait its turn to hit the sewing floor.
-Our wait time is currently 3-4 weeks with some orders taking just over a month.
+Once you place an order, you will be put in our production queue to wait its turn to hit the sewing floor.
+Our wait time is currently 2 weeks with some orders taking up to a month.
 Our products have become extremely popular and we are so blessed to have so many new customers excited about buying 100% made in the USA!

 We do all our work in assembly line style so an individual order is grouped with other orders for efficiency on the production line.
 Our raw goods come in weekly from other US manufacturers, but sometimes they also experience delays for similar reasons.
 Once our materials are in-house, we cut the fabric and prepare it for the sewing line.
 Your product waits its turn to hit the sewing room floor based on order date.